z3h4/useful-commands/HTML & CSS/css.md

 ### Supporting High-density Screens

 - High-density screens like Apple’s Retina displays contain more pixels than standard-density screens.
 The pixels on these screens are smaller than the pixels on standard-density screens.
 So when displaying an image, the screen uses a scale factor (1.5 or greater) to scale up the image.
 As a result, raster images may look a bit blurry when shown on these screens.
-To solve this problem, we can supply 2x or 3x versions of an image using the srcset attribute of the img element.
+To solve this problem, we can supply 2x or 3x versions of an image using the srcset attribute of the `img` element.
-- Our devices these days have few properties
+- Our devices these days have a few properties
 - **Physical Resolution**: Actual # of pixels on the device.
 For example, physical resolution of iPhone4 is 960 x 640
 - **Logical Resolution**: Which is basically how the device behave.
 For example, logical resolution of iPhone4 is 480 x 320
 - **Device Pixel Ratio (DPR)**: Ratio of physical and logical pixels.
 For example, iPhone4 has a DPR of 2.